alexawesomecode/cowboy-game/README.md

 # Get Started

 Download or clone this [repo here](https://github.com/alexawesomecode/cowboy-game).
-The run 'npm install' to install all the requirements and then open your browser, hit http://localhost:3000/build/index.html  and kill some bad guys!
+The run 'npm install' to install all the requirements.
+The run 'npm dev'.
+This will bundle webpack and start the server.
+Then  you can open your browser, hit http://localhost:3000/build/index.html  and kill some bad guys!

 # Built With